Kunal172/Todo-List/README.md

 # Todo-List
 React application in which user can add what they want to do.
-User can tick there work after completion and they can also delete there work. the data is stored in local storage of browser.
+User can tick there work after completion and they can also delete there work.
+The data which user want to do is stored in local storage of browser itself.

 ## Installation and Setup Instructions
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.